 Originally a weapon, the mace evolved into an ornate staff used as a symbol of authority and carried by church and court officers who escorted high officials during the Middle Ages.
 Today it is used symbolically in academic ceremonies.
 At Northern State University, it is borne by the senior professor of the faculty.
 The mace was designed, crafted and cast in bronze by Darwin Wolf, a 1983 Northern State University graduate.
 It was commissioned and presented to the university on May 2, 1984, by the cadets and cadre of the ROTC Wolf Battalion.
 The mace is composed of three parts: the head, the finial and the staff.
-The head is an ogal, a second-century gothic symbol of possessions of the faculty.
-The rough texture of the inner planes of the ogal give way to the highly polished edges which represent the refinement of imagination into rational thought that occurs in an academic setting.
+The head is a representation of an odal rune, a second-century gothic symbol of possessions of the faculty.
+The rough texture of the inner planes of the odal give way to the highly polished edges which represent the refinement of imagination into rational thought that occurs in an academic setting.
 The finial, also of bronze, symbolizes the foundation of Northern State University's excellence, its students, faculty and alumni.
 It also bears the marks of the maker.
 The staff is made of walnut and was turned by Northern State University's faculty of industrial technology.
 Mounted to the staff is a wolf's tooth, cast of bronze, which represents strength, endurance and intelligence.

 Medallions were used as adornments in ancient times and served as seals and symbols of authority.
 The Northern State University medallion, a gift of the Northern State Alumni Association, has been worn at official academic ceremonies by a succession of Northern State University presidents.